spectrocloud/librarium/content/docs/04-clusters/04-palette-virtual-clusters/palette-virtual-cluster-quickstart.md

 ## Global Role Additional Policies:

 There may be situations where additional node-level policies must be added to your deployment.
 To add additional node-level policies, switch to the **Tenant Admin**  project, and click on the **Tenant Settings** on the **Main Menu**.
-Click on **Cloud Accounts** .
+Click on **Cloud Accounts**.
 Add an account if one does not exists.
-After validation of the AWS credentials, ensure `Add IAM policies` are enabled.
+After validation of the credentials, ensure `Add IAM policies` are enabled.
 You can specify additional policies to be attached.
 The attached policies will be included to all the clusters launched with this specific cloud Account.

 # Enabling Palette Virtual Clusters on an Existing Host Cluster